stnbu/mass_gathering/README.md

 You should be able to see each player's "missiles" in the other window.

+**IMPORTANT** -- The server slam your CPU.
+Be sure to `ctrl-C` in your console and kill the server when you're done.
+You can also `killall -9 server`.

 Please file a [GitHub Issue](https://github.com/stnbu/mass_gathering/issues/new/choose) if you encounter anything "interesting".

 ## WASM